 Build a foundation of theory and practice to support the development and education of young children.

-At the Van Loan School at Endicott College, we prepare early childhood educators to be instructional leaders.
-We provide extensive coursework and background in child development, developmentally appropriate curriculum and instruction, and tailored field experiences.
+We prepare early childhood educators to be instructional leaders by providing extensive coursework and background in child development, developmentally appropriate curriculum and instruction, and tailored field experiences.
 Our programs feature relevant and recent research in the field of education highlighting the importance of evidence-based instructional practice and data-based decision making.
 Our focus on the whole child throughout each course prepares teachers to consider the child’s optimum health and development.
-Our education programs are taught exclusively by instructors with grounding in both research and practice.

 Program of Study